 Picking is an activity that requires the utmost precision.
 If not done correctly, you can send across an incorrect package to your customer that can cause a lot of harm to your brand.
 Also, if you deal with fragile items, improper packing can damage the products leading to greater loss.

-To avoid such blunders, a warehouse that has properly placed racks and bins with automated software to locate products can be extremely useful.
+A warehouse that properly places racks and bins with automated software to locate products can be extremely useful to avoid such blunders.

-Next, tamper proof packaging is absolutely essential if you want your supply chain to progress without damages on the road.
+Next, tamper-proof packaging is absolutely essential if you want your supply chain to progress without damage on the road.
 Usually, companies that do not have warehouses have trouble storing enough packaging material for their products.

 With a dedicated warehouse, you can specify regions for storing your packaging material according to your SKUs and never pack a product incorrectly.

-Also, shipping companies charge you on the basis of the volumetric weight.
+Also, shipping companies charge you based on the volumetric weight.
 This involves the dimensions of the package.
-With the warehouse in place and stocked up packaging material, you can choose the most suitable packaging material for every SKU and reduce the shipping cost and weight discrepancies.
+With the warehouse in place and stocked with packaging material, you can choose the most suitable packaging material for every SKU and reduce shipping costs and weight discrepancies.
 With an improper process in place, everything can go haywire.

 A warehouse gives you the ability to streamline your shipping from one location.
-Once your products are stocked, picked, and packaged in one space, there is less room for confusion and you can easily reduce the TAT for your first mile operations.
+Once your products are stocked, picked, and packaged in one space, there is less room for confusion, and you can quickly reduce the TAT for your first mile operations.

-Also, the location of your warehouse plays a major role in timely delivery of orders.
-If your warehouse is located close to your buyer’s delivery location, you can deliver your product in very less time, reduce your shipping costs, and also avoid return orders due to late deliveries.
+Also, your warehouse location plays a significant role in the timely delivery of orders.
+If your warehouse is located close to your buyer’s delivery location, you can deliver your product in very little time, reduce your shipping costs, and also avoid return orders due to late deliveries.

-Thus, with an effective warehouse, you can conveniently optimize the first mile as well as last-mile operations.
+Thus, you can conveniently optimize the first and last-mile operations with an effective warehouse.

-Warehouse helps you maintain consistent stock levels and maximize profits by storing your products for a longer period of time.
-You can purchase products in bulk and sell them all along depending on the season and location.
-For example, if you are an apparel seller, you can store winter clothing in your warehouse and sell it again next season instead of putting it out on sales and bearing losses.
+Warehouse helps you maintain consistent stock levels and maximize profits by storing your products for longer.
+Depending on the season and location, you can purchase products in bulk and sell them all along.
+For example, if you are an apparel seller, you can store winter clothing in your warehouse and sell it again next season instead of putting it on sale and bearing losses.

-Often, government policies change and you have opportunities to reprice your products.
-This can help you gain more profit as you will not have to repurchase inventory over and over again.
+Often, government policies change, and you have opportunities to reprice your products.
+This can help you gain more profit as you will not have to repurchase inventory repeatedly.

 Superior Customer Experience

 Almost every seller online wants to know an expected delivery date for their order.
 A random fulfillment process cannot give you that.
-You need to have a carefully drafted supply chain so that you can determine the end date for delivery depending on the time each operation takes.
-Therefore, if you have a warehouse that stocks everything and makes the process uniform, you will be able to provide your buyer with a specific delivery date.
+You need to have a carefully drafted supply chain to determine the end date for delivery depending on the time each operation takes.
+Therefore, if you have a warehouse that stocks everything and makes the process uniform, you can provide your buyer with a specific delivery date.

-With timely delivery and distribution, you can improve productivity, reduce errors, and optimize your fulfillment process.
+You can improve productivity, reduce errors, and optimize your fulfillment process with timely delivery and distribution.